We thought we were making progress, but after 18 months of building, we were no closer to venture funding than we were in month 1.

 I knew this wouldn't scale, but I remained hesitant to sink a bunch of time into a new, seemingly niche product after nearly killing myself to build all of the product features and infrastructure for our previous venture, uTalk.
 For most of Q1 2017, I continued making marginal improvements, but a big problem remained and was keeping us from seeing the potential for Wavve.
 Baird was still having to make manually onboard each customer by requesting design assets, creating a template, and uploading each.

 I'd been pretty well insulated from how painful this process was.
 Then, Baird went to Europe for two weeks so I took over all support responsibilities and had to do all the manual design setup.
 It was even more hectic than usual because signups started really picking up.
 We were adding 2-3 users per day and each of them need 3 designs setup and configured.
 I was also trying to balance a freelance gig, and I was also in the middle of a massive project to migrate all of our uTalk infrastructure for someone who wanted to buy our old tech.

 I started researching solutions for making the design process totally self-serve and by the time Baird got back from Europe, we decided to make this a top priority which meant moving me from the other dev work onto the big new project.

 An Inflection Point for Wavve.

 Most months are slow and steady when you're building a SaaS business.
-Josh Pigford describes this period as "The long, slow SaaS ramp of death," sums this next period up perfectly.
+Gail Goodman presentation, "The long, slow SaaS ramp of death," sums this next period up perfectly.

 There are months that can change the entire trajectory of a company.
 For Wavve, that month was June 2017.